With his big mustache and baggy skin, DeForrest Kelley looks like an adult film star whose face is melting.

 Or so we’re told, anyway.
 See, fuzzy little bunnies are not scary at all, and this is why this “horror” movie is so pitiful.
 Director Claxton is asking the audience to essentially take it on faith that these rabbits, who are only shown hopping, frolicking and sniffing things, are really a threat to the town.
 It also doesn’t help that when a rabbit is actually attacking someone, the “rabbit” is very clearly a guy in a bunny suit.
 He punches one guy and then does a sort of karate pose.
 And to make things absolutely unbearable, Claxton shows us every second of every rabbit “attack.”
 Sorry, but if it wasn’t scary the first time, the next fourteen aren’t going to fare much better.

 Since the rabbits (and the costumed people) don’t convey their inherent scariness well, it’s left to the humans to get across that these normally mild-mannered mammals are more Bugs Moran than Bugs Bunny.
-Kelley is no help there, and with his big mustache and baggy skin, he looks like a porn star whose face is melting.
+Kelley is no help there, and with his big mustache and baggy skin, he looks like an adult film star whose face is melting.
 Calhoun is too manly to be scared, and Whitman is too drunk.
 Even Janet Leigh, who personified terror in “Psycho,” spends more time babysitting her character’s daughter than screaming, crying or even fighting back.

 So if the rabbits aren’t scary and the humans aren’t scared, how is “Night of the Lepus” a scary movie?
 It’s not, of course, it’s an unintentionally laughable one.
 Unless you consider that this was a studio picture- an MGM one, to be exact.
 If that isn’t scary, I don’t know what is.